 The latest edition of Kaspersky Free Antivirus provides basic defenses against online attacks, including a superior malware scanner and protections from dangerous websites, but it doesn't give you much else.

-Kaspersky Total Security starts at $80 per year and adds file encryption, parental controls, a password manager and backup software.
+Kaspersky Total Security starts at $80/£39.99 per year and adds file encryption, parental controls, a password manager and backup software.
+(Kaspersky makes some of the best Mac antivirus software and best Android antivirus apps.)

 We're aware that Kaspersky Lab has been accused by U.S. politicians of spying on behalf of Russia and has been banned for use by U.S. government agencies and defense contractors.
 For our part, Tom's Guide has never seen any convincing evidence that Kaspersky products are compromised, and we will continue to recommend Kaspersky products for general consumer use.